AnonymousCoder99/FIXX/README.md

 - Using the <code> --similarity </code> option begin the process of computing the number of exploitable paths present in application

 ## Interpreting Results
+- Once FIXX has finished computing the total number of new paths present in the application being processed, a results file will be created in the same folder.
+- This file will contain the total number of spaths and dpaths as well as the number of similar nodes present in the application.

 # Contact
 For security purposes, the authors of this project are currently anonymous.
 Please leave any feedback or suggestions using the Issues section.